medic/cht-tech-radar-contributors/Readme.md

 ## Development

 ### Host the application under a sub path
-To host the application under a sub path, set the environment variable `PUBLIC_URL`, e.g. "/techradar".
+To host the application under a sub path, set the environment variable `PUBLIC_URL`, e.g. "/cht-tech-radar".
 The default is `/`.

-> For local development I recommend using `/build` and use this for the following steps.
+> For local development you can use `/build` and use this for the following steps.

 ### Build the radar
 ```